Treatment for Fatty liver

 Natural treatment for fatty liver

 I, Dr. Tsan, have regularly screened my patients with high normal GGT levels, alone or in combination with high normal or elevated AST and/or ALT levels, using liver ultrasound and have often seen evidence of NAFLD in radiological reports.
-Typically, the patient’s physician dismisses this finding as if nothing can be done about it other than weight loss (if indicated).
+The patient’s physician typically dismisses this finding as if nothing can be done about it other than weight loss (if indicated).

-This is where nutritional and nutraceutical therapies have a huge role to play.
-Eating a diet rich in organic fruits and vegetables (the more varied the colors, the better) and avoiding refined, processed, and charred foods are beneficial.
-I also recommend that my patients avoid trans fats and saturated fats, as well as nitrates/nitrates and high fructose corn syrup.
-I recommend that they consume green tea, fresh fish, and foods that support the liver.
-(Fish Caution Note: Be aware of mercury and other contaminants found in some fresh fish.
-The United States Environmental Protection Agency is a great resource on eating safe fish.)
-Liver-friendly foods include foods high in sulfur like garlic and onions, as well as cruciferous vegetables like Brussels sprouts, cabbage, cauliflower, and broccoli.
+This is where nutritional and nutraceutical therapies play a huge role—eating a diet rich in organic fruits and vegetables (the more varied the colors, the better) and avoiding refined, processed, and charred foods are beneficial.
+I also recommend that my patients avoid trans fats, saturated fats, nitrates, and high fructose corn syrup.
+I recommend consuming green tea, fresh fish, and foods supporting the liver.
+Fish Caution Note: Be aware of mercury and other contaminants in some fresh fish.
+(The United States Environmental Protection Agency is a great resource on eating safe fish.)
+Liver-friendly foods include foods high in sulfur, like garlic and onions, and cruciferous vegetables like Brussels sprouts, cabbage, cauliflower, and broccoli.
 Other nutritious liver-promoting foods include artichokes, turmeric, beets, and green tea.

-Diet for Fatty liver is one of the effective treatments for Fatty liver.
-In a healthy body, the liver helps in the production of bile, digestive protein, and detoxification.
+Diet is one of the most effective treatments for fatty livers.
+The liver helps produce bile, digestive protein, and detoxification in a healthy body.
 The fatty liver disease damages the liver and prevents it from working normally as it should.

-- Fruits and vegetables: Reducing calorie intake and eating high fiber, natural foods is a good starting point.
-Eating foods that contain complex fiber can provide sustained energy and promote satiety and fresh fruits and vegetables are a good source.
-So, include at least 4 to 5 servings of vegetables and 2-3 servings of fruits in your daily diet.
+- Fruits and vegetables, reducing calorie intake, and eating high-fiber, natural foods are good starting points.
+Eating foods containing complex fiber can provide sustained energy and promote satiety; fresh fruits and vegetables are good sources.
+So, include at least 4 to 5 servings of vegetables and 2 to 3 servings of fruits in your daily diet.

-- High-fiber plants like legumes and whole grains: Legumes and grains are fatty liver diet that contains fiber and minerals and a good amount of plant protein, which is very healthy for the liver.
-Instead of taking refined flours and animal protein, one should have focused on plant-based proteins.
-Include whole grains, pulses, soya in your healthy diet to keep your liver healthy.
+- High-fiber plants like legumes and whole grains: legumes and grains are fatty liver diets that contain fiber, minerals, and a good amount of plant protein, which is very healthy for the liver.
+Instead of using refined flour and animal protein, one should focus on plant-based proteins.
+Include whole grains, pulses, and soy in your healthy diet to keep your liver healthy.

-Aerobic exercise can actually cut the amount of fat in your liver.
+Aerobic exercise can cut the amount of fat in your liver.
 A heavy workout may also lower inflammation.
 Resistance or strength training exercises, like weight lifting, can also improve fatty liver disease.
-Aim for 30 to 60 minutes or more of mid-to high-level aerobic exercise on at least 5 days a week and mid-to high-level strength training 3 days a week.
+Aim for 30 to 60 minutes or more of mid-to-high-level aerobic exercise at least five days a week and mid-to-high-level strength training three days a week.

-The homeopathic medicine for fatty liver is a fatty liver natural treatment that can reverse the condition of fatty liver and bring it back to normal.
+Homeopathic medicine for fatty liver is a natural fatty liver treatment that can reverse the condition of fatty liver and bring it back to normal.
 Homeopathic medicines are made of natural substances and are given to patients after studying the unique symptoms experienced by each one of them.
-The homeopathic remedies for a fatty liver are completely safe with no side effects.
+Homeopathic remedies for a fatty liver are completely safe with no side effects.

 Listed below are homeopathic remedies for fatty liver

-- Homeopathic remedy for the fatty liver with pain in the abdomen after eating.
-Nux vomica is great for any abdominal problem including fatty liver caused by excessive consumption of alcohol.
-These patients often suffer from abdominal pain a few hours after eating with sour or bitter-tasting belches.
-They may constantly feel the urge to pass stool but are unable to do so.
+- Homeopathic remedy for fatty liver with pain in the abdomen after eating Nux vomica is great for any abdominal problem, including fatty liver, caused by excessive consumption of alcohol.
+These patients often suffer abdominal pain a few hours after eating sour or bitter-tasting belches.
+They may constantly feel the urge to pass stool but cannot.

-Chinese herbs for fatty liver – effective home-based natural treatment for fatty liver.
+Chinese herbs for fatty liver: an effective home-based natural treatment for fatty liver

-Chinese herbs for fatty liver is another natural Treatment for Fatty liver that has gained popularity as potential therapeutic agents for the prevention and treatment of nonalcoholic fatty liver disease (NAFLD), due to their high efficacy and low side effects.
+Chinese herbs for fatty liver are another natural treatment for fatty liver that has gained popularity as potential therapeutic agents for the prevention and treatment of nonalcoholic fatty liver disease (NAFLD) due to their high efficacy and low side effects.

 Many traditional Chinese herbs for fatty liver are reported to have significant anti-NAFLD effects.
-One famous traditional Chinese herbal formula, Yinchenhao Decoction (YCHD), has been used in the treatment of gallbladder and liver diseases for centuries.
+One famous traditional Chinese herbal formula, Yinchenhao Decoction (YCHD), has been used to treat gallbladder and liver diseases for centuries.
 YCHD consists of three medicinal plants: Artemisia capillaris (Thunb), Gardenia jasminoides (Ellis), and Rheum palmatum.
-Recent studies have reported that YCHD can reduce the accumulation of hepatic fat, enhance adiponectin secretion, increase endothelial progenitor cell proliferation, and increase PPAR-γ expression, which is probably responsible for the therapeutic effect of YCHD on the fatty liver.
+A new study shows that YCHD can lower the amount of fat that builds up in the liver, raise PPAR-γ levels, help endothelial progenitor cells grow, and increase adiponectin production.
+These changes are likely what make YCHD therapeutic for the fatty liver.

-Another well-known traditional Chinese herbal formula, Qushi Huayu Decoction (QSHYD), consists of five kinds of medicinal plants: Artemisia capillaris (Thunb), Polygonum cuspidatum Sieb. et Zucc., Hypericum japonicum (Thunb), Curcuma Longa L, and Gardenia jasminoides (Ellis).
-QSHYD can effectively reverse elevated levels of free fatty acid and total triglycerides (TG), and also can improve hepatic steatosis and inflammation
+Another well-known traditional Chinese herbal formula, Qushi Huayu Decoction (QSHYD), consists of five medicinal plants: Artemisia capillaris (Thunb), Polygonum cuspidatum Sieb. et Zucc., Hypericum japonicum (Thunb), Curcuma longa L, and Gardenia jasminoides (Ellis).
+QSHYD can effectively reverse elevated levels of free fatty acid and total triglycerides (TG) and also improve hepatic steatosis and inflammation

-Acupuncture for fatty liver – an ancient Chinese natural treatment for fatty liver.
+Acupuncture for fatty liver is an ancient Chinese natural treatment.

-Acupuncture is a natural treatment for Fatty liver that has been widely used for the prevention and treatment of various diseases.
+Acupuncture is a natural treatment for fatty livers that has been widely used to prevent and treat various diseases.

 As a classical method of traditional Chinese medicine, acupuncture for fatty liver has been applied to treat fatty liver disease in clinical practice due to its advantages of low cost, few side effects, and simple operation.
-A clinical study has demonstrated that acupuncture for the fatty liver can effectively treat non-alcoholic fatty liver disease and present a better therapeutic effect on hepatic fat status, glycolipid metabolism, and insulin resistance.
-Several experiments conducted in NAFLD models showed that acupuncture could repress the process of NAFLD by inhibiting inflammation, reducing oxidative stress, and promoting lipid metabolism in liver cells.
+A clinical study showed that acupuncture for the fatty liver can effectively treat non-alcoholic fatty liver disease and have a better therapeutic effect on the amount of fat in the liver, the metabolism of glycolipids, and insulin resistance.
+Several tests with NAFLD models showed that acupuncture could slow down the progression of NAFLD by stopping inflammation, lowering oxidative stress, and helping liver cells use fats more efficiently.

-At the Philadelphia Acupuncture Clinic, Dr. Victor Tsan has extensive experience in the natural treatment of internal diseases including different GI disorders and fatty liver.
+At the Philadelphia Acupuncture Clinic, Dr. Victor Tsan has extensive experience in the natural treatment of internal diseases, including different GI disorders and fatty liver disease.
 Our professional team is well-trained and licensed in the state of Pennsylvania.
-If you are suffering from fatty liver and prefer alternative treatment contact Philadelphia Acupuncture Clinic to book an appointment with Dr. Tsan and discuss how natural remedies and acupuncture may help you.
+If you are suffering from fatty liver and prefer alternative treatment, contact Philadelphia Acupuncture Clinic to book an appointment with Dr. Tsan and discuss how natural remedies and acupuncture may help you.